3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 <img src="media/Fig8_LatSensor.png" title="Radiance components." alt="Figure 8" width="400"/>
 </p>

 *Figure 8.
-Components of the measured at-sensor radiance.
+Components of measured at-sensor radiance.
 Figure by course authors.*

-Depending on the in-situ measurements and available software tools, the atmospheric correction can be carried out in the following ways:
+Depending on the in-situ measurements and available software tools, atmospheric correction can be carried out in the following ways:

 #### 1. Application of radiative transfer models

-Radiative Transfer Models (RTM) provide an estimate of atmospheric effects of absorption and scattering on measured (at-sensor) radiance.
+Radiative Transfer Models (RTM) provide an estimate of the atmospheric effects of absorption and scattering on measured (at-sensor) radiance.
 There are several algorithms available for atmospheric correction of HS data acquired during airborne missions:

 * [MODTRAN®](http://modtran.spectral.com/) - MODerate resolution atmospheric TRANsmission (Spectral Sciences Int.)
 * 6S - Second Simulation of the Satellite Signal in the Solar Spectrum ([Vermote et al., 1997](#references))
 * [Airborne ATCOR®](https://www.rese-apps.com/software/atcor-4-airborne/) - ATCOR4 (ATmospheric and topographic CORrection)( ReSe Applications GmbH)

-The amount and composition of atmospheric constituents (aerosols, water vapor) are estimated from in-situ measurements (photometers) or directly from collected data (water vapor bands, aerosol optical thickness retrieval using e.g., the dark dense vegetation algorithm).
+The amount and composition of atmospheric constituents (aerosols, water vapor) are estimated from in-situ measurements (photometers) or directly from collected data (water vapor bands, aerosol optical thickness retrieval using, e.g., the dark dense vegetation algorithm).
 Based on the parameters of the atmosphere and the flying height, the transmittance of the atmosphere can be modelled for each wavelength (based on look-up tables generated by the radiative transfer model).
-Under the assumption of flat terrain, cloud free conditions, and neglecting the adjacency radiance, the surface reflectance $\rho$ can be estimated from the formula $L^{s} = L^{s}_{2}  + \rho \tau E_g / \pi$ where *L<sup>s</sup>* is measured at-sensor radiance, $\rho$ - reflectance of the surface, $\tau$ - transmittance, and *E<sub>g</sub>* – solar irradiance at the surface (sum of direct and scattered solar irradiance).
+Under the assumption of flat terrain, cloud-free conditions, and neglecting the adjacency radiance, the surface reflectance $\rho$ can be estimated from the formula $L^{s} = L^{s}_{2}  + \rho \tau E_g / \pi$ where *L<sup>s</sup>* is measured at-sensor radiance, $\rho$ - reflectance of the surface, $\tau$ - transmittance, and *E<sub>g</sub>* – solar irradiance at the surface (sum of direct and scattered solar irradiance).
-In the final model, the correction to the adjacency radiance must be added.
+In the final model, correction of the adjacency radiance must be added.

-If the in-situ spectrometric measurements (surface reflectance) are available, inflight radiometric calibration (gain and offset for each spectral band) or at-sensor radiance validation can be carried out.
+If in-situ spectrometric measurements (surface reflectance) are available, inflight radiometric calibration (gain and offset for each spectral band) or at-sensor radiance validation can be carried out.

-If a flat terrain cannot be assumed, a DTM is a required input in order to correct for topographic effects ([Richter, 1997](#references)).
+If flat terrain cannot be assumed, a DTM is a required input in order to correct for topographic effects ([Richter, 1997](#references)).
 Moreover, the Bidirectional Reflectance Distribution Function (BRDF) correction is applied ([Richter and Schläpfer, 2002](#references)).
-In addition, corrections for cirrus cloud or shadows removal can be applied ([Schläpfer et al., 2009](#references)).
+In addition, corrections for cirrus cloud or shadow removal can be applied ([Schläpfer et al., 2009](#references)).
 A comprehensive evaluation of RTMs for deriving surface reflectance from HS imagery can be found in [Zhou et al. (2023)](#references).

 #### 2. Empirical line correction

-The Empirical Line Correction is based on a linear regression model relating in-situ and image observations (*Figure 9*).
+Empirical line correction is based on a linear regression model relating in-situ and image observations (*Figure 9*).
-Its use was justified by several authors (e.g., [Baugh and Groeneveld, 2008, Oritz et al., 2017](#references)), nevertheless, the combination with RTM models gives better results ([Hadley et al., 2008](#references)).
+Its use was justified by several authors (e.g., [Baugh and Groeneveld, 2008; Oritz et al., 2017](#references)), nevertheless, the combination with RTM models gives better results ([Hadley et al., 2008](#references)).
-In case that in-situ the dark target measurements are not available, the empirical line passes through the origin (which limits the method in correcting for the effect of transmitted radiation).
+In the event that in-situ the dark target measurements are not available, the empirical line passes through the origin (which limits the method in correcting for the effect of transmitted radiation).
 *Figure 10* shows an example of corrected spectra using the empirical line method.

 <p align="center">